History of Real Betis: A step forward with Pellegrini

 In July 2020, Betis reached an agreement with Chilean coach Manuel Pellegrini to lead the team for the next three seasons.
 Pellegrini arrived as an experienced coach, well versed in Spanish football and with prestige in Europe, having managed major clubs on the continent.
-Almost simultaneously, he hired Antonio Cordón, the former sporting director of Villarreal, who had worked with Pellegrini during the latter's tenure as manager of Villareal.
+Almost simultaneously, he hired Antonio Cordón, the former sporting director of Villarreal, who had worked with Pellegrini during the latter's tenure as manager of Villarreal.
 In the Chilean's first season, the team performed well, finishing sixth in the league and qualifying for the UEFA Europa League.
 The team reached the quarter-finals of the Copa del Rey.

 In his second year in charge (2021–22), there was an improvement in results.
 The Chilean coach summarized the season as follows: "We won the Cup, we improved in the league compared to last season, we scored a hundred goals, more than last season, and in defense we conceded less.
 We finished the Europa League as champions and fought until the end to get into the Champions League.
 The most important thing for me is the commitment of the team.
 I would like to thank the players and the Betis fans for their solidarity.
 There are ways and means to achieve success."